-There are two types of consequences for moral and ethical school leader decision making: 1.) make sound decisions regarding students and staff that exercise good and rationale judgment, and 2.) consider the anticipated and real consequences for their decision-making.
-On the first type, school leader decisions should focus on individual cases testing both established standards, board policies and procedures, and may be made on what is most fair for the individual student or staff member, or may be made on what expectations are for collective interest of all students.
+- There are two types of consequences for moral and ethical school leader decision making: - 1.) make sound decisions regarding students and staff that exercise good and rationale judgment

+School leader decisions should focus on individual cases testing both established standards, board policies and procedures, and may be made on what is most fair for the individual student or staff member, or may be made on what expectations are for collective interest of all students.

 This practical decision-making must consider both standards from their profession and the likely outcomes for their standards based choices.